 Adding soft goods to your design can do a lot to absorb ambient noise and make your bedroom a quiet place.
 Choose plush, thick textiles for curtains, rugs and bed coverings to muffle sounds.
 An upholstered chair and added throw pillows will also help.

-White noise.
-If your bedroom looks out onto a noisy street, save a spot on your nightstand for a compact white noise machine to drown out traffic and other sounds.
+If your bedroom looks out onto a noisy street, save a spot on your nightstand for a device to help you with sleeping with white noise so you can drown out traffic and other sounds.

 Keep it dark